Devraj Singh Kalsi takes a fresh look at national pride with a soupçon of sarcasm and humour

 Today to jubilate this great writer on his one hundred and fifty ninth birth anniversary, we have a conversation by two greats of our era.
 They, like Tagore, are from Bengal — both Sahitya Akademi award winners; Aruna Chakravarti , a writer who has translated his famed Gitabitaan, and she talks about the great poet with Sunil Gangopadhayay (1934-2012), a renowned Bengali author who authored a novel on Tagore in Bengali, Prothom Alo or First Light.
 Aruna Chakravarti has translated Gangopadhyay’s novel too and she also has her own novel on the Tagore family women, Jorasanko, which has been a best seller in India.

-The conversation brings out the relevance of Tagore in the current day world and many more interesting details.
-It was part of the celebrations organised by Sahitya Akademi to jubilate the 150th birth anniversary of Tagore in Kochi in 2011.
+The conversation brings out the relevance of Tagore in the current day world and more interesting details focussing on responses of modern day writers to his poetry and philosophy.
+A part of the celebrations organised by Sahitya Akademi to jubilate the 150th birth anniversary of Tagore in Kochi in 2011, it spans the passing of an era in literature.
 Borderless is very privileged to host the transcript of the discussion that took place between the two giants of Indian literature, on one of the greatest and most impactful writers of this Earth, a thinker and creator who ascends the boundaries of time – our Kobiguru Rabindranath Tagore.

 Aruna Chakravarti: Sunil da.
 You have maintained in a number of your public statements that, as a young writer, you had no great admiration for Rabindranath.
 Neither did your contemporaries of the Kallol group.
 You considered his work sentimental and archaic and wanted to get out of his shadow.
 Which you did by writing in a very original and dynamic way.
 Yet, now that you are in your seventies, we see in you a great admirer of Tagore.
 You have read his works conscientiously.
 And I’m told you can sing at least two lines of each of the two thousand songs composed by him.
 Not only that.
 You have made him the central character of your novel First Light and used the awakening of his poetic inspiration as a metaphor for the awakening of an entire nation.
 When and how did this change take place?